A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Nebular Properties

 \subsubsection{Relative C/O Abundance}

 Measuring the carbon-to-oxygen (C/O) abundance provides a crucial comparative baseline for interpreting the origin of elevated N/O in RXCJ2248-ID3.
-Similar to N, C has a pseudo-secondary\footnote{There are no know secondary nucleosynthetic production methods for C; only the primary triple-$\alpha$ process is known to produce C. However, other processes, such as metal-dependent line-drive stellar winds, may be responsible for the empirical increasing trend in C/O--OH, hence the term {\it pseudo-secondary}.} production pathway, but the dominant nucleosynthetic sources and timescales differ for C and N. Briefly, both C and O are primarily produced in massive stars ($>8\ M_\odot$) on relatively short timescales such that the C/O ratio is a relatively stable tracer of massive star yields.
-In contrast, N can by produced by both massive stars (e.g., through rotational mixing and WR winds) and intermediate-mass AGB stars ($3-8\ M_\odot$), which release N on longer timescales.
+Similar to N, C has a pseudo-secondary\footnote{There are no know secondary nucleosynthetic production methods for C; only the primary triple-$\alpha$ process is known to produce C. However, other processes, such as metal-dependent line-drive stellar winds, may be responsible for the empirical increasing trend in C/O--OH, hence the term {\it pseudo-secondary}.} production pathway, but the dominant nucleosynthetic sources and timescales differ for C and N. Briefly, both C and O are primarily produced in massive stars ($>8\ M_\odot$) on relatively short timescales such that the C/O ratio is a relatively stable tracer of massive star yields, although some C is produced via low- to intermediate-mass AGB stars ($\sim1.5-3\ M_\odot$).
+In contrast, some N is produced by massive stars (e.g., through rotational mixing and WR winds) but most N comes from intermediate-mass AGB stars ($\sim4-8\ M_\odot$), which release N on longer timescales ($\sim200$ Myr).
 Therefore, N/O and C/O together serves as diagnostics of the recent star formation history, constraining the recent enrichment mechanisms of galaxies \citep[e.g.,][]{garnett90,henry00,chiappini03,perez-montero09,berg19a,perez-montero21}.